sethuiyer/DAPS/README.md

 - **SciPy Compatible**: Similar interface to SciPy's optimization functions
 - **Interactive Demo**: Visualize the optimization process using the Streamlit app

+## Pythonic Implementation

+Python implementation can be found in `base.py`

 ### Run Locally

 ```bash